 XARELTO® works together with aspirin to help protect you from blood clots that may cause a heart attack, a stroke, or cardiovascular death.
 Think of XARELTO® and aspirin like two members of the same team whose job it is to prevent serious blood clots from forming and growing.
 But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are pieces of blood cells) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.

-Until recently, aspirin had to play defense on its own, but a study showed that adding XARELTO® to the team helps further reduce the risk of a heart attack, stroke, and cardiovascular death than aspirin alone.
+Until recently, aspirin had to play defense on its own, but a study showed that adding XARELTO® to the team helps further reduce the risk of a heart attack, stroke, and cardiovascular death compared to aspirin alone.

 Bleeding risk with XARELTO® plus low-dose aspirin

-While all blood thinners come with a risk of bleeding, just under 3% of people taking XARELTO® 2.5 mg with their low-dose aspirin experienced a major bleed, such as bleeding into the brain.
-That represents an almost 1% increase in bleeding versus people taking only low-dose aspirin.
+While all blood thinners come with a risk of bleeding, around 3% of people taking XARELTO® 2.5 mg with their low-dose aspirin experienced a major bleeding event, such as bleeding into the brain.
+That represents about a 1% increase in bleeding versus people taking only low-dose aspirin.